wadefagen/waf.cs.illinois.edu/index.md

 {% endcard %}

-{% card January 23, 2023 &mdash; Interview with Illinois Alumni Magazine %}
+{% card "January 23, 2023 &mdash; Interview with Illinois Alumni Magazine" %}

 > *"Ten years from now, things we can’t even imagine will be commonplace because of data science."*